Space Filling Curves is All You Need: Communication-Avoiding Matrix Multiplication Made Simple

 \subsection{Performance modeling}

-In order to assess the efficiency of our SFC-CA GEMM, we devise \emph{fine-grained} roofline models similar to the ones described in prior work~\cite{georganas2024harnessing}.
-More specifically, we apply the traditional roofline model~\cite{williams2009roofline} at the granularity of the BRGEMM level instead of the whole GEMM operation, and in this way we are able to obtain a \emph{tight} roofline bound.

-More specifically, in the simplistic model of infinite/ideal fast memory per core, we can distinguish 4 types of BRGEMM invocations in the SFC-CA GEMM: i) $BRGEMM_0$ where both $A$ \emph{and} $B$ panels are coming from slow memory, ii) $BRGEMM_1$ where \emph{only} the $A$ panel is coming from slow memory (the $B$ panel was used in a previous BRGEMM and as such is resident in fast memory), iii) $BRGEMM_2$ where \emph{only} the $B$ panel is coming from the slow memory (the $A$ panel was used in a previous BRGEMM and as such is resident in fast memory), and iv) $BRGEMM_3$ where both $A$ \emph{and} $B$ are resident in the \emph{fast} memory because they have been previously used in a BRGEMM by the same core/thread.
-The key point here is that given a GEMM problem shape and a thread decomposition, we can analytically calculate the types of BRGEMM invocations that arise on the critical path, and we can accurately project the execution time of these BRGEMM invocations by applying roofline first principles.
+To assess the efficiency of SFC-CA GEMM, we devise \emph{fine-grained} roofline models.
+We apply the traditional roofline model~\cite{williams2009roofline} at the granularity of the BRGEMM level instead of the whole GEMM operation, thus we obtain a \emph{tight} roofline bound.
+In the simplistic model of infinite/ideal fast memory per core, we define 4 types of BRGEMM executions in SFC-CA GEMM: i) $BRGEMM_0$ where both $A$ \emph{and} $B$ panels are coming from slow memory, ii) $BRGEMM_1$ where \emph{only} the $A$ panel is coming from slow memory (the $B$ panel was used in a previous BRGEMM thus it is in fast memory), iii) $BRGEMM_2$ where \emph{only} the $B$ panel is coming from the slow memory (the $A$ panel was used in a previous BRGEMM thus it is in fast memory), and iv) $BRGEMM_3$ where both $A$ \emph{and} $B$ are resident in the \emph{fast} memory because they have been previously used in a BRGEMM by the same core/thread.
+Given a GEMM shape and a thread decomposition, we can analytically calculate the types of BRGEMM invocations on the critical path, and we can project the execution time of these BRGEMM invocations via roofline first principles.